varnish/Varnish-Book/varnish_book.rst

 Example: Evil backend hack
 --------------------------

 You can not use saintmode in ``vcl_error`` and health probes can be slow to pick up on trouble.
+So, in order to act on a failing backend right away you can use the supplied hack to force delivery of graced object right away.

 You can use a fake backend that's always sick to force a grace copy.
 This is considered a rather dirty hack that works.